Bringing you the wonders of wildlife.

 Owl and Chintimini handler

 Both the wildlife rehabilitation clinic and the Raptor Conservation Program receive no funds from federal, state, county, or city agencies.
 It costs on average $100 to treat each wildlife patient and over $1000 to feed, house and care for each raptor ambassador.
-Both programs rely on funds raised via memberships
+Both programs rely on funds raised via donations

 , merchandise sales